Live at the Jazz Cafe

-Live at the Jazz Cafe is a live album by American R&B and neo soul musician D'Angelo, released on June 30, 1998, on EMI Records.
+Live at the Jazz Cafe is a live album by American musician D'Angelo, released on June 30, 1998, on EMI Records.
 It was later released in Japan on December 7, 1999, with a bonus track.
 The live recordings are taken from D'Angelo's appearance at the Jazz Café in London, England, on September 14, 1995.
 The album was subsequently re-issued in 2014 with a recording of the complete show, including previously unreleased tracks.